What is the Atlas der Neederlanden?

 AdN is special for a number of reasons:

-complete image of the Dutch landscape from 1650 – 1815.
+- AdN gives an almost complete image of the Dutch landscape from 1650 – 1815.
 The collection consists of 617 maps.
 All important topographic maps of the current territory of the Netherlands from about 1650 to 1815 are represented.

-- Some maps in AdN, both printed and hand-drawn maps, are unique:
+- Some maps in AdN, both printed and hand-drawn maps, are unique: no other copy is in existence.

 - AdN is a rare example of an intact early-nineteenth century map collection.
 There aren't many atlas factices left.
 In the 18th and 19th century it was much more common to collect and store different, separate maps into bound books (as we now still do with magazines from past years).
 But in the 20th century most of these books were dismantled, the maps flattened and stored (often sold) separately.
 Folded maps in bound volumes may not be the optimum way of storing maps, but they stay together as a collection.
 AdN is one of the few collections that kept its shape and form, which makes it a historical phenomenon in its own right.